Classically psh and pluriharmonic functions on Berkovich spaces: Introduction

 Now we consider the non-Archimedean situation.
 Let $k$ be a field that is complete with respect to a non-Archimedean absolute value $|\phantom{a}|$.
 We refer to Section \ref{section: preliminaries} for the notions used from non-Archimedean geometry.
 The theory of subharmonic functions on a smooth, strictly analytic $k$-curve $X$ has been completely worked out by Thuillier in his thesis~\cite{thuillier05:thesis}.
 Thuillier begins by defining harmonic functions as certain piecewise linear functions satisfying a balancing condition; see~\cite[\S2.3]{thuillier05:thesis} or \artref{sec:thuillier.harmonic}.
 He then defines a \defi{subharmonic} function to be an upper semicontinuous function $u\colon X\to\R \cup \{-\infty\}$ such that, for every strictly affinoid domain $U\subset X$ and every harmonic function $h$ on $U$ such that $u\leq h$ on $\del U$, we have $u\leq h$ on $U$.
 Thuillier shows that subharmonic functions on smooth non-Archimedean curves satisfy the properties one would expect, in analogy to the complex case.

 In higher dimensions, it is not completely clear yet what is the best definition for plurisubharmonic functions.
 There is the global approach by Zhang~\cite{zhang95}, who defines a semipositive metric on a line bundle $L$ over a projective $k$-variety $X$ to be the uniform limit of metrics induced by nef models.
 This approach is used in Arakelov geometry for various arithmetic applications.
 For an ample class $\theta$ on $X$, Boucksom and Jonsson \cite{BJ22globalpluripotentialtheorytrivially} give a far reaching global pluripotential theory on a projective variety over a trivially valued field.
 Some parts work for any non-Archimedean field, at least in residue characteristic zero.
 These psh functions might be singular, and the definition uses decreasing limits of semipositive model functions as in Zhang's approach.
-A local definition was proposed by Chambert-Loir and Ducros in \cite{chambert_ducros12:forms_courants}, but it is not clear if their continuous psh functions are functorial under pullback.
+Chambert--Loir and Ducros \cite{chambert_ducros25:forms_courants_v2} have posted a second version of their work in which they give a new definition of psh functions which is functorial and is based on a transfinite regularization process.

 In all of the above approaches, a maximum principle for plurisubharmonic functions is missing.
 In this paper, we propose another class of psh functions called \defi{classically plurisubharmonic functions} in close analogy to the complex case.
 The definition is local, the functions are upper semicontinuous, and we will show that properties \eqref{subhar1}--\eqref{subhar4} are satisfied.
 It will be clear that classically psh functions form a maximal class of reasonable plurisubharmonic functions that is compatible with Thuillier's definition for curves.
-In particular, the psh functions from the above \emph{global} approaches are classically psh.
-To get regularization by smooth psh functions in the sense of Chambert-Loir and Ducros or to define a Monge--Amp\`ere measure for psh functions, stronger hypotheses might be needed, but that is not the subject of this paper.
+In particular, the psh functions from the above are classically psh (see~\ref{sec:psh-func-intro} below).

+To get regularization by smooth psh functions in the sense of Chambert-Loir and Ducros or to define a Monge--Amp\`ere measure for psh functions, additional hypotheses as in \cite{chambert_ducros25:forms_courants_v2} might be needed, but that is not the subject of this paper.